Choosing Occidental for your undergraduate experience gives you access to a rich and diverse on- and off-campus community.

 There are over 30,000 Occidental College alumni around the world, and with technology such as LinkedIn students are able to connect with alumni for mentoring and information gathering purposes.
 Refer to CDC LinkedIn Guidelines to get started, or meet with a CDC staff member during drop-in hours or through a career counseling appointment for personal advice on creating a professional profile.
 Remember that when you connect with alumni you are representing your institution and should always demonstrate outstanding professional etiquette.

 We make it easy for you: The Office of Alumni & Parent Engagement partners with the CDC to bring OxyGOLD (Graduates Of the Last Decade) alumni to campus for the purpose of career enhancement.
 Check out the CDC calendar to learn of such great programs as Speed Networking, Dress for Success, and other alumni panels and mixers.

 Moving to Chicago?
 Interested in finding out what local African American alumni are doing?
 Another way to network with Occidental alumni is to join and become active members of alumni regional and affinity groups.
 These groups provide social and professional networking opportunities around the U.S.

 Other Networking Resources

-Your internship supervisors, professionals you meet through job shadowing, Oxy alumni parents, community leaders, your church community, former teachers, and family friends are all invaluable potential resources for helping you clarify your career goals and introducing you to opportunities.
+Your internship supervisors, professionals you meet through job shadowing, Oxy alumni, Oxy parents, community leaders, your church community, former teachers, and family friends are all invaluable potential resources to help you clarify your career goals and introduce you to opportunities.

 The CDC can help you learn how to create a successful network.
-Please make an appointment and plan on attending the numerous panels and mixers provided to you.
+Please make an appointment and plan on attending the numerous panels and mixers provided throughout the academic year.